gredychristian/Mikrokontroller-A081_22081010195_Gredy-Christian-Hendrawan-Putra/06-itclab_jupyter/README.md

 - tclab (only for the control_arduino.py)

 ### Documentation
-None
+Soon

 ### Error Report
-Monitoring system on Jupyter Notebook not working.
+Monitoring system on Jupyter Notebook not working with error message.